How To Grow Cherry Trees From Seed – Grow Your Own Orchard From Seed

-(Image credit: Sergey Nazarov / Getty Images)
+(Image credit: ASMR / Getty Images)

-Can You Grow a Tree from a Cherry Pit?
+Can You Grow a Cherry Tree from a Pit?

 Is it possible to grow a cherry tree by planting a pit?
 The simple answer is yes, as long as you know the basics of how to grow a cherry tree from seed.
-There is a significant "but", however.
+There is a significant "but" however.

 Seed Cherries Aren't True to Type